SteeltoeOSS/steeltoe-site/source/docs/steeltoe-configuration.html.markdown

 > cf restage myApp
 ```

-For more information on using the Config Server on Cloud Foundry, see the [Spring Cloud Services](http://docs.pivotal.io/spring-cloud-services/1-3/common/) documentation.
+For more information on using the config server on Cloud Foundry, see the [Spring Cloud Services](http://docs.pivotal.io/spring-cloud-services/1-3/common/) documentation.

-Once you have the service bound to the application, the Config Server settings will become available and be setup in `VCAP_SERVICES`.
+Once you have the service bound to the application, the config server settings will become available and be setup in `VCAP_SERVICES`.

 Then when you push the application, the Steeltoe provider will take the settings from the service binding and merge those settings with the settings that you have provided via other configuration mechanisms (e.g. `appsettings.json`).